 Join the Carnivorous Plant Fair fun with:

-Dinner Time Doom (December 3rd plus January 13th, 20th and 27th).
+Dinner Time Doom (January 13, 20 and 27).
 Just for kids, this fun adventure uncovers how carnivorous plants lure and eat their prey.
 Includes games and a pet ‘carni’ to take home.

 Another reason to visit Mt Tomah gardens at the moment, the exquisite puya is in flower and will be until mid-January.
 With two- to three-metre tall spikes covered in bright turquoise blossoms, these exotic flowers from Chile only bloom once at the end of their seven-year life cycle.